Stimpack: An Adaptive Rendering Optimization System for Scalable Cloud Gaming

 \section{Motivation}

-\summary{Opportunity and Motivation. }\quad In cloud gaming, the visual quality is influenced by both RQ and QP.
-While QP is determined by network conditions, RQ can be adjusted to balance a rendering cost and quality.
-Lowering RQ reduces the rendering cost, allowing GPU to accommodate more game instances with playable FPS as described with Figure~\ref{fig:vis}.
+In cloud gaming, the user-perceived visual quality is influenced by both RQ and network-dictated QP.
+Lowering the RQ reduces the rendering workload for each user, which allows a shared GPU to accommodate more users while maintaining playable FPS, as shown in Figure~\ref{fig:vis}.